 Additional Provincial Prospects

-Visit the Provincial Job Futures for information on the current trends and the future outlook for occupations in this province or territory.
-This Web site is a joint effort of the federal, provincial and territorial governments.
-You can view a report specific to this occupation on: Provincial Job Futures - (Employment Prospects section) Web Site.
+For additional information on current trends or the outlook for occupations in this province or territory, visit on: Provincial Job Futures - (Employment Prospects section) Web Site.

 Labour Market Bulletins

 An analysis of the local labour market and an assessment of local employment-related events.

 (To access archived Labour Market Bulletins not appearing on this webpage, please contact us).

 - August 2016 | (PDF, 612 KB)

 - July 2016 | (PDF, 364 KB)